 Water is essential to people and an indispensable life source for birds and biodiversity in general.
 Wetlands provide food for a wide diversity of life, protect us from floods and other extreme weather events, improve water quality by absorbing pollutants, act as carbon sinks and can provide significant benefits for communities if their tourism potential is realized.
 Cyprus boasts a number of natural and artificial wetlands, some of which are very important for breeding, migrating and wintering birds as well as wider biodiversity.

-Despite its important role in keeping the planet alive, only 1% of it is fresh (in other words not seawater) and accessible (in other words not locked in glaciers and ice caps).
-Even less is unaffected by pollution by industries and agriculture, unaffected by climate change and not claimed by too many people.
+Despite its important role in keeping the planet alive, only 1% of it is fresh (in other words not seawater) and accessible (in other words not locked up in glaciers and ice caps).
+Even less is unaffected by pollution by industries, agriculture and climate change and not claimed by too many people.

 If we continue on this path, everything will be affected – from small things in our day-to-day lives we take for granted, to keeping entire industries going.
 It will also affect all the countless species that rely on freshwater ecosystems for their survival.

 This is an issue that concerns our island too.
 Cyprus’ freshwater ecosystems are also under great threat.
 Cyprus’ few and precious wetlands have been threatened for decades by development, pollution and poorly controlled and irresponsible use of water.

 What is the solution?